 The Chief Compliance Officer, Cindy Jones, monitors employee trading and administers the Code of Ethics Policy annually.
 Employees must sign and acknowledge their commitment to the Code of Ethics Policy each year.
-Mrs. Jones reviews the personal trades in reportable securities of all employees to ensure that the personal trading does not affect the markets and does not cause financial harm to our clients, and that clients of the firm receive preferential treatment.
+Mrs. Jones and/or her designee reviews the personal trades in reportable securities of all employees to ensure that the personal trading does not affect the markets and does not cause financial harm to our clients, and that clients of the firm receive preferential treatment.

 Covington allows employees and their families to open discretionary accounts to be managed by Covington.
 As clients of the firm, employees and their families may participate in block trading along with other client trades.
-Mrs. Jones supervises the advisor's trading and portfolio management to ensure the client's Investment Management Agreement is being adhered to.
+Mrs. Jones and/or her designee supervises the advisor's trading and portfolio management to ensure the client's Investment Management Agreement is being adhered to.